harleyrussell1/DNS-Configuration-Lab/README.md

 - Pinging `search` resolved to Google's public address, showing successful aliasing
 - Ran `nslookup search` → Confirmed that the CNAME record correctly redirected to `www.google.com`

+---

+## Footnote: Skills and Experience Gained

+This lab provides foundational hands-on experience in Active Directory-integrated DNS management, a critical skill for system and network administrators.
+Key competencies developed include:

+- Creating and troubleshooting **A Records** for internal name resolution
+- Observing and managing **DNS client-side caching** behavior
+- Configuring **CNAME (alias) records** for flexible DNS mappings
+- Using tools like `ping`, `nslookup`, and `ipconfig` to validate DNS functionality and diagnose issues
+- Understanding the propagation and caching process of DNS records in enterprise environments

+These skills are essential for managing scalable, secure networks and play a key role in IT operations, cybersecurity, and cloud administration.